 We will disclose individual’s personal information to nominated authorised representatives only where written authority has been provided or where evidence is provided that they can act on an individual’s behalf as a Medical Treatment Decision Maker or Support Person Guardian appointed by VCAT.
 We cannot provide an authorised representative with access to an individual’s personal information unless they can demonstrate that they have the individual’s consent, or have legal authority to do so.

 - 9. How do we collect personal information?

 We will collect personal information from individuals directly where it is reasonably practical to do so.
 This often takes place in the ordinary course of delivery of a healthcare service such as when a person attends a Zenitas facility for treatment, completes documents in order to receive that treatment, provides information over the telephone or applies for a job with us.

 Other circumstances where we may collect information from third parties:

-other sources where necessary to provide our services
+- other sources where necessary to provide our services; and

 Our websites may be hosted by servers outside Australia and we may also use technical support services that are based off shore.
 This means that technically speaking, individuals’ personal information may travel electronically from Australia to another country and back to Australia.
 When sending information offshore, we ensure all providers we engage can and will observe the requirements of the Australian Privacy Principles.

-imposing security measures for access to computer systems
+- imposing security measures for access to computer systems; and

 Personal information is retained for the period of time determined by law and is disposed in a secure manner.